Is it worth doing a master’s or PhD?

-While the cost of a master's degree is, of course, something that needs to be considered, we'd urge you to not let it put you off entirely.
-If the Student Loan isn't enough for you, there are plenty more funding options available to you.
+While the cost of a master's degree is something that needs to be considered, we'd urge you to not let it put you off entirely.
+If the Student Loan isn't enough for you, there are plenty of other ways to fund your postgraduate studies.

 You can get good jobs without a master's

-If your main reason for doing a master's degree is to get a good job, bear in mind that it's not the only way to improve your job prospects.
+Remember that a master's degree isn't the only way to improve your job prospects.

-In fact, continuing as a full-time student for a bit longer could mean you'll end up with a year less of work experience compared to others who go straight into work after graduating.
-Which brings us to our next point...
+In fact, by doing a master's, you could have less work experience than those who go straight into work after graduating.
+This brings us to our next point...

 Other job applicants might have more work experience